eberban/eberban/books/refgram/src/grammar/borrowings.md

 # Borrowings (u-)

-Borrowings allow the importing of words from other languages which would be difficult or even impossible to translate using root words, such as proper names, names of species, and some cultural concepts Eberban avoids including in its roots to be more culturally neutral.
+Borrowings allow importing words from other languages which would be difficult or even impossible to translate using root words, such as proper names, names of species, and some cultural concepts Eberban avoids including in its roots to be more culturally neutral.